 Maleviziotic

-The Maleviziotikos dance or Maleviziotis is a Cretan dance which was named so as it was first danced in the province of Malevizio.
+Maleviziotikos choros or Maleviziotis is a Cretan dance which was named so as it was first danced in the province of Malevizio.
 We may also meet him as Kastrinos, taking his name from Heraklion which used to be called Kastro.

 The pace of the Maleviziotic dance is usually moderate to fast, involves alternating turns and walking in straight lines, and is danced in a circle, with the hands held by the palms at shoulder height and the elbows bent.
 It is one of the fastest and most lively Cretan dances.